DeletedUser-9999/coolcottontail.github.io/volunteer.md

 ### APPLY FOR A TEACHER
 ICC teachers lead the online classes now and will also at give courses at our various branches.
 Teachers also actively participate in creating class materials.
-Teachers will be appointed by the Coding Power Executive Board and Advisors.
+Teachers will be appointed by the ICC Board and Advisors.
 Applications will be open in July 2021.
 Exact information will be released soon.

 ### REQUIREMENTS
 To become a teacher, you must meet the following requirements: